matthewoden/keyevents-npm/README.md

 }

 ```

+## Changelog
+- June 9th, 2015: Changed the functionality of ComponentKeyEvents to be an implementation detail.

 ## Roadmap
+- Add in support for custom key dictionaries
 - Handle shift + Key, and general key combinations.
-- Create an options object for manual or automatic lifecycle component mounting

 ## License
 [MIT](https://github.com/matthewoden/keyevents-npm/blob/master/LICENSE)